 What Is A Real Estate Attorney?

-In order to understand real estate attorneys, you must first understand real estate law.
-Real estate law involves any regulations involving buying, selling and using land and property.
-It exists to protect the interests of both the buyer and the seller, ensuring the details of the transaction are clearly defined.
+To understand what a real estate lawyer does, it helps to have at least a basic understanding of real estate law.
+Real estate law involves any regulations that come with buying, selling or using a certain property.
+These regulations help protect both the buyer’s and the seller's interest and ensure the details of the transaction are clearly understood by everyone involved.

-The role of real estate attorneys are also not to be confused with that of title companies.
-Title companies merely check the title for legitimacy, then supply the insurance for that home.
-Real estate attorneys get a much more in-depth look at the title to ensure you as a consumer doesn’t miss anything before buying or selling.
+The role of a real estate attorney is also sometimes confused with that of a title company.
+Title companies ensure the title is legitimate and then provide insurance for the home.
+Real estate attorneys take an in-depth look at the details of the contract to ensure you’re not missing anything.

 Provide Legal Advice